stablekernel/aqueduct/source/docs/http/request_and_response.md

 var response = new Response.ok({"key": "value"});
 ```

-When a `Response` is returned from a request controller, Aqueduct handles sending the HTTP response back to the client.
+When a `Response` is returned from a controller, Aqueduct handles sending the HTTP response back to the client.

 An HTTP response often contains a *body*.
 For example, the body in response to `GET /users/1` might be JSON object that represents a user.
 To ensure the client understands that the body is a JSON object, it includes the header `Content-Type: application/json; charset=utf-8`.